cheeksnpeeps/cloudsuites/modules/common-module/src/main/resources/db/migration/Partition Management Migration.md

 This script manages the partitioning of a table based on a specified interval.
 It includes:

-1. **`check_future_partition_data(partition_prefix TEXT, start_date DATE)`**:
+1. **`partition_has_data(partition_name TEXT, start_date DATE)`**:
-   - Checks if any data exists in future partitions that would be dropped.
+    - Checks if any data exists in the specified partition.
-   - Returns a boolean indicating whether future data exists.
+    - Returns a boolean indicating whether data exists.

-2. **`drop_future_partitions(partition_prefix TEXT, start_year INTEGER, start_date DATE)`**:
+2. **`drop_empty_future_partitions(partition_prefix TEXT)`**:
-   - Drops future partitions based on the old interval if no data exists in those partitions.
+    - Drops future partitions based on the partition prefix if no data exists in those partitions.
-   - Logs the dropped partitions and their ranges into the `partition_audit_log` table.
+    - Uses `CASCADE` to drop partitions and updates the `partition_audit_log` table with dropped partitions' details.

+3. *
+   *`create_partitions_for_period(current_year INTEGER, frequency INTEGER, interval_months INTEGER, partition_prefix TEXT)`
+   **:
+    - Creates partitions for a given period based on the frequency of partition creation (e.g., quarterly).
+    - Partitions are created for each interval defined by the `interval_months` parameter.
+    - Named using the `partition_prefix` followed by the start month and year (e.g., `amenity_booking_2024_01` for January 2024).
+    - Ensures that partitions do not overlap by adjusting the end date of each partition to the start of the next partition minus one second.

+4. *
-3. **`create_or_update_partitions(current_year INTEGER, frequency INTEGER, interval_months INTEGER)`**:
+   *`create_or_update_partitions(current_year INTEGER, frequency INTEGER, interval_months INTEGER, partition_prefix TEXT)`
+   **:
     - Creates or updates partitions based on the new interval.
     - Handles interval changes by dropping old partitions and creating new ones as needed.
     - Logs partition creation or update actions into the `partition_audit_log` table.

-4. **`manage_partitions()`**:
+5. **`manage_partitions(partition_prefix TEXT, frequency INTEGER, interval_months INTEGER)`**:
     - Manages partition creation and updates for both the current year and the next year.
     - Acquires and releases advisory locks to prevent concurrency issues.
     - Ensures partition management is executed during a maintenance window.

-5. **`partition_audit_log` Table**:
+6. **`partition_audit_log` Table**:
     - Automatically created and tracks partition management actions, including creation, updates, and drops.

 ## Setup